 2. Single Cradle Frame

-This frame design is a very basic type, simple, and cost-effective.
+This frame design is a fundamental type, simple, and cost-effective.
 There is only one down-tube in this design.
 Therefore, this type looks more like the frame of a bicycle.
 It includes steel tubes of various sizes and strength capacities welded together.
 It forms an assembly that holds together various motorcycle components.
 Manufacturers often refer to these motorcycle frames as single cradle frames because they use single down-tube frames.

-The factor that decides if it’s a cradle-type frame or not mainly depends on whether the engine on the motorcycle is a stressed member or not.
-In some cases, the engine acts as a member of a chassis and bears the stress.
+The factor that decides if it’s a cradle-type frame or not mainly depends on whether the engine on the motorcycle is a stressed member.
+In some cases, the engine acts as a chassis member and bears the stress.
 However, in other cases, it doesn’t.
-Mostly, manufacturers specify if the engine is a stressed member of the chassis or not in the case of a single down-tube type chassis frame.
+Mainly, manufacturers specify if the engine is a stressed member of the chassis or not in the case of a single down-tube type chassis frame.

 3. Double Cradle Motorcycle Frame

 Manufacturers also call it a double-down-tube chassis frame.
 A single cradle frame has just one steel tube going down to support the engine.
 However, a double-cradle frame has two tubes going down to support the engine.
-A double-cradle frame has a significant advantage over single cradle frames with regard to strength and rigidity.
+A double-cradle frame has a significant advantage over single cradle frames in strength and rigidity.
 However, they don’t cost very high compared to single cradle frames.
 In addition, the double-cradle frame can handle the forces well during a high lean angle.
 It provides heavy braking much better than a single-cradle frame.